Confessions of a Small-Church Pastor

 • ChristianityToday.com posted my article, Where Is God? about the shootings at Virginia Tech on April 16, 2007, where 33 faculty and students died.

-• Outcomes magazine recently published my article on community collaboration.
+• Outcomes magazine published my article on community collaboration.

-And now the obligatory disclaimer: I blog for Outreach magazine.
-Everything here, however, is my personal opinion and is not read or approved before it is posted.
-Opinions, conclusions and other information expressed here do not necessarily reflect the views of Outreach magazine. – Chuck
+• And now the obligatory disclaimer: Everything here is my personal opinion and is not read or approved before it is posted (although sometimes it should be).
+Opinions, conclusions and other information expressed here do not necessarily reflect the views of Chatham Baptist Church or any other organization. — Chuck

 Sometimes this role is bone-wearying, and other times it is incredible, but at all times it is rewarding — to watch people come into the Kingdom of our Savior is something that is truly priceless…